colabottles/toddl/posts/an-event-apart-boston-2017.md

 ### Day Two.
 The Code Block

-VVal Head spoke about &ldquo;Animation in Design Systems and Process&rdquo;.
+Val Head spoke about &ldquo;Animation in Design Systems and Process&rdquo;.
 Communication, storyboards, and sketches.
 Motion comps, interactive prototypes.
 Tools to use when you’re creating things of the animated nature!

 Defining your brand.
 Brand & Experience Pillars, Voice & Tone, building animation guidelines.
 Documenting your decisions, durations, easing values and a host of other tidbits in the animation design and documentation process that really gave me ideas for the redesign of the company site I work for.
 Thanks for the time to chat with you Val!